HydroIT/MG-MAS/README.md

 ###MIDI - LSTM (`MidiLSTM.py`)
 After the not satisfying results of the Markov Chains we thought it might be a good idea to generate the train an agent during using deep long short-term memory (LSTM) networks.

+The whole calculation is time and/or resources-consuming, but differs on the given input.
+An average training with takes about 15-120 seconds each epoch.

 The most important function is **PLEASE IDAN probably say what it does**
 ```python
  def train(self, epochs=100, n=20):